vojtapolasek/vojtux/Readme.md

 ## What is actually done?

 The result will be stored in the tmp directory in a folder with randomly generated name.
-In this folder there will be "images" folder and in this folder there will be a file called according to the --iso-name parameter.
-The live image is based on Fedora 37 Mate spin.
+In this folder there will be a file called according to the --iso-name parameter.
+The live image is based on Fedora 38 Mate spin.

 Following additional changes are applied: